-Head Coach Mike Small has brought national recognition to the Illinois golf program in his decade-plus as head coach.
-Small has guided the Illini to five straight Big Ten championships and has coached two NCAA individual champions in the past four years in Scott Langley (2010) and Thomas Pieters (2012).
-He also coached the 2012 Big Ten Player of the Year Luke Guthrie - who repeated as the individual Big Ten champion and broke the program's career stroke average record at the end of his career - Thomas Pieters - a two-time All-American who helped the Illini to an NCAA runner-up finish in 2013 - and Brian Campbell, who broke Guthrie's season stroke average an earned All-America honors in 2014.
-That means Small has coached four Big Ten Players of the Year in addition to Scott Langley (2010) and James Lepp (2003).
+Head coach Mike Small has brought national recognition to the Illinois golf program in his decade-plus as head coach.
+Small guided the Illini to five straight Big Ten championships from 2009-13 and has coached two NCAA individual champions in the past five years in Scott Langley (2010) and Thomas Pieters (2012).
+He also has coached three straight Big Ten Players of the Year in Luke Guthrie - a two-time individual Big Ten champion who held the program's career stroke average record at the end of his career - Thomas Pieters - a two-time All-American who helped the Illini to an NCAA runner-up finish in 2013 - and Brian Campbell, who broke Guthrie's season stroke average an earned All-America honors in 2014.
+That means Small has coached five Big Ten Players of the Year in addition to Scott Langley (2010) and James Lepp (2003).

 The Fighting Illini narrowly missed a magical finished in 2013, making a memorable run to an NCAA runner-up finish.
 Illinois qualified for the NCAA Championships for the sixth-straight year and reached the match-play finals for the second time in three years.
-The Illini are one of only six schools to reach the NCAA Championships in each of the last six years.
-Then, the Orange and Blue knocked off defending NCAA champ Texas in the quarterfinals and upset No. 1 California - dubbed by many as the greatest collegiate golf team ever - in the semifinals when Thomas Pieters beat 2013 NCAA medalist Max Homa in 20 holes.
+After reaching the match-play portion, the Orange and Blue knocked off defending NCAA champion Texas in the quarterfinals and upset No. 1 California - dubbed by many as the greatest college golf team ever - in the semifinals when Thomas Pieters beat 2013 NCAA medalist Max Homa in 20 holes.
 But the Illini's magic ran out against Alabama, with the Crimson Tide taking a 4-1 victory in the championship match.

 Pieters and freshman Charlie Danielson earned honorable mention PING All-America honors, while Pieters was named Big Ten Player of the Year and Thomas Detry earned Big Ten Freshman of the Year honors.
 Pieters turned pro following the season and played a number of events on the European Tour and European Challenge Tour throughout the summer, earning his European Tour card.

 In 2012, Small guided his club to the NCAA Championships and in 2011, the Illini completed their best NCAA finish since 1941, finishing third in stroke play to reach the NCAA match play quarterfinals before tying for fifth overall.

 Small's players also have had individual success as well.
 Luke Guthrie and Scott Langley both retained their PGA Tour cards for 2013-14 after successful rookie campaigns on Tour.
 Along with Steve Stricker, D.A.
 Points and Joe Affrunti, Illinois has five alumni on the PGA Tour.
 Recent graduates Chris DeForest (2011) and Langley (2010, '12 and '13) also have qualified for the U.S. Open, as did current Illini Brian Campbell in 2014.

 Illinois' most recent NCAA champion, Thomas Pieters, also helped Europe clinch the 2012 Palmer Cup by halving both of his singles matches in the event, while current Illini Thomas Detry went 3-1 in helping Europe to a 2014 Palmer Cup win.
 And two more of Small's players, Zach Barlow (2008) and Luke Guthrie (2009), won Illinois State Amateur titles while playing at Illinois.

 Small's players also have had academic success and captured Big Ten Medal of Honor awards with Scott Langley in 2011 and Luke Guthrie in 2012.
 Small provides the Illini with the unique combination of a respected teacher/coach and a current playing professional wrapped up in one man that has lifted Illinois into national contender.

-Coaching Success Led Illinois to the NCAA Championships in each of the last six years and eight times in the last 12 years.
+Coaching Success Led Illinois to the NCAA Championships in each of the last seven years and nine times in the last 13 years.